What Happens to Class 4 NI When You Have Multiple Trades

 What About Class 2 NI?

 Class 2 National Insurance is different.
-For the 2025/26 tax year, Class 2 NI is being abolished for most self employed people.
+Class 2 NI was abolished as a compulsory charge from 6 April 2024.
 You no longer need to pay a flat weekly amount.
-If your profits are below the small profits threshold (currently £6,725), you can still get NI credits for your state pension by making a voluntary contribution.
+If your profits are below the small profits threshold (currently £6,845 for 2025/26), you can still protect your state pension record by making voluntary Class 2 contributions.

 But the key point is that Class 2 NI is not aggregated in the same way as Class 4.
 It applies per individual, not per trade.
 So having multiple trades does not change your Class 2 position.